imapex-training/mod_adv_git/README.md

 Git (and GitHub) are **Distributed** Version Control Systems.
 The "Distributed" part indicates that the actual code base is not centralized to a single location.
 In this solution, each developer maintains a "local" repository on their workstation where they can "commit" their work and changes.
 Then they "push" the changes to a "remote" repository from which other developers can "pull" changes to their workstations.

 This distributed model enables teams of developers to more easily stay in sync with each other.
-However, with multiple copies of the code base existing, there is a potential for conflicts to occure during the process of merging code together.
-We will look at this potential and how to resolve during the lab session.
+However, with multiple copies of the code base existing, there is a potential for conflicts to occur during the process of merging code together.
+We will look at this potential issue and how to resolve it during the lab session.

 [item]: # (slide)